Danny7d/Danny7d/README.md

 ## 🌟 About Me

-I'm **Danny7d**, a passionate developer committed to creating amazing projects and contributing to the open-source community.
+I'm Daniel Tadesse, a passionate developer committed to creating amazing projects.
 Welcome to my digital playground where ideas come to life!

 <div align="center">